HakaiInstitute/hermitcrabparasites_abbott/README.md

 Data and code is available at https://github.com/HakaiInstitute/hermitcrabparasites_abbott (Abbott et al. 2025).
 ```

+## Repository Data Structure

+Data Folder - all data used in project

+    Distribution Data Folder- data recorded during prevalence surveys, and latitude and longitudes of occurrences for each species of parasite

+    Sup Data Folder- data from the supplementary information

+    Thermal Data Folder- data from the thermal metabolic experiment, including metabolic rate data and survival data

+        oxygen measurements folder- contains raw oxygen consumption data in textfiles from the FireSting grouped by temperature increment and whether it is a            control, also contains a csv of the recorded masses and calculated volumes for water in the vial

+        temperature monitoring folder- contains the temperature records foreach trial as measured by thermocouple, labeled by date of trial

+Scripts Folder- all scripts used in project

 ## Methods
 For more detailed methods information:
 see publication "Parasites of the hermit crab Pagurus hirsutiusculus; distribution, prevalence, and thermal ecology "